 Of course, just because publishers haven't faced heat yet doesn't mean they never will.
 Publishers run the risk of being charged wth three separate crimes.:

 - Aiding & Abetting.
 In short, advertising something that's illegal, is also illegal.
 Since online casinos & poker aren't illegal there should be little problem, but advertising online sports wagering could be a problem, because sports betting violates the Wire Act.
-That's why I don't run ads for online sports on Vegas Click.
+I don't run ads for online sports on Vegas Click.

 - Being in the Business of Gambling.
 Most small publishers act as affiliates, getting a percentage of player losses when they refer players to an online gambling site.
 But the argument could be made that if you share in the gambling profits directly, then you're "in the business" of gambling, and could face the same charges that the gambling operator itself faces.
 Here again, the gambling operation itself would have to be illegal in order for a publisher to have this liability.
 Casino and poker aren't specifically illegal, though sports betting definitely is.
 One way around the "Being in the Business" risk is to sell your adspace for a flat monthly fee, rather than as an affiliate who gets a percentage of sales.
 That's what I do, and what the Wizard of Odds does, for that very reason.
 However, very small publishers will often have a hard time getting gambling sites to pay a monthly fee rather than on an affiliate basis.
 I don't know how CPA (cost-per-acquisition) fits into this, where you get paid for every new player you refer, regardless of how much they win or lose, though I suspect the risk would be somewhere between revenue-share affiliate and monthly-basis sales.